Parent Grants support undergraduate student-parents with dependent children under the age of 18.

-Parent Grants support undergraduate student-parents with dependent children under the age of 18.
-The Parent Grant will automatically be awarded in your financial aid package based on your aid application.
+The Parent Grant will automatically be offered in your financial aid package based on your aid application.
 Award amounts are based on financial need and availability of funds each year.
-Disbursements are held until documentation confirming dependent children meet the conditions listed below.
-Parent Grants are disbursed in equal monthly amounts during the fall and spring terms; summer awards are disbursed all at once.
+Disbursements are held until documentation, confirming dependent children meet the conditions listed below, is reviewed and verified.

 Parent Grants are available to undergraduate student-parents who meet all qualifying criteria:

-Must indicate on the FAFSA or California Dream Application that you have or will have children who will receive more than half of their support from you during the award year (July 1, 2020 - June 30, 2021).
+- Must indicate on the FAFSA or California Dream Application that you have or will have children who will receive more than half of their support from you during the award year (July 1, 2023 to June 30, 2024).
 This includes your unborn child(ren) who will be born during the award year and will receive more than half of their support from you.

 Please Note: If you are a graduate student and are interested in the Parent Grant, please visit the Graduate Division’s Student Family Assistance page.

-You can file a Summer Childcare Expense Appeal if you have not been awarded the maximum amount in a Summer Parent Grant; this is the only summer expense that may be appealed.
-Please refer to the Grant section on our Summer Financial Aid page.
+You can file a Summer Child Care Expense Appeal if you have not been awarded the maximum amount in a Summer Parent Grant; this is the only summer expense that may be appealed.
+Please refer to the Grant section of Summer Financial Aid.